 Deferred tax assets are recognized to the extent where tax loss carryforward, tax credits and deductible temporary differences that are probable with foreseeable taxable profit being available, can be utilized.
-The amount of deferred tax assets is estimated based upon the likely timing of utilizing taxable temporary differences, and forecasted taxable profits as well as future tax planning strategies.
-Please refer to Note 6 for more details on unrecognized deferred tax assets as of 31 December 2020.
+The amount of deferred tax assets is estimated based upon the likely timing of utilizing taxable temporary differences and forecasted taxable profits as well as future tax planning strategies.